SonalJayasinghe/ollama-function-calling/README.md

 ## Notes
 - This is NOT the perfect solution for large number of functions.
 - This is ONLY an experimental project
 - Sometimes this will not provide the answer what we want.
-(Errors can be occured)
+(Errors can be occurred)
-- Over heating, high amount of memory swapping can be happen due to running a LLM on your local machine / laptop.
+- Overheating, high amount of memory swapping can be happened due to running a LLM on your local machine / laptop.
 - This project is initiated on Apple MacBook Air (M1) 8GB RAM, sometimes the Ollama may not be perform correctly on Windows.